ordina-jworks/ordina-jworks.github.io/_posts/2018-10-19-Teams-under-High-Voltage.md

 ## Details about the exercise

-Are you interested to know how I helped the team detect these common denominators?
+Are you interested in knowing how I helped the team detect these common denominators?
 For that I used the liberating structure 1-2-4-All, which goes like this:
 * Everybody gets a card and a thin marker.
 * In a time box of two minutes, everyone by themselves writes down what comes after "I hate it when people..."